FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

  ## What's Next?

- Work has already begun on the next release, `1.15.0`...
+ Work has already begun on the next release, `1.15.0`, you can see what items we have queued up [here](https://github.com/orgs/FlowFuse/projects/15/views/1), if you've got any feedback or suggestions, please do let us know, and feel free to open new issues on our [GitHub](https://github.com/FlowFuse/node-red-dashboard/issues)